Xarcell/blogspot-modular-post-gadget/README.md

 showPostCategory|boolean|
 showPostTags|boolean|
 showPostContent|boolean|
-showCategoryArchive|boolean|
-showPostContentTruncation|boolean|adds a ellipsis(...) when showPostContentAmount value is reached, or when a jump-link is detected in the post postContentTruncationHTML|'Read More'|
-showPosts|"asRandom", "asRandom", "asRandomByLabel", "asRecent", "asRecentByLabel"|
+showCategoryArchive|boolean|This shows a link to a list of posts by label equal to the showPostLabel value.
+This only shows if showPosts value is equal to aRandomByLabel or asRecentByLabel. showPostContentTruncation|boolean|This adds an ellipsis(...) when the showPostContentAmount value is reached, or when a jump-link is detected in the post. postContentTruncationHTML|'Read More'|This only shows if the showPostContentTruncation value is set to true. showPosts|"asRandom", "asRandomByLabel", "asRecent", "asRecentByLabel"|